McConnell: 'I'm Not Impartial' About Impeachment

 "I'm not an impartial juror.
 This is a political process.
 There's not anything judicial about it," McConnell told reporters on Tuesday.
 "The House made a partisan political decision to impeach.
 I would anticipate we will have a largely partisan outcome in the Senate.
 I'm not impartial about this at all."

 The House could vote as early as Wednesday to impeach Trump on charges that he obstructed Congress and abused power.
-Whether Trump conditioned aid to Ukraine to a Ukrainian investigation into the Bidens is at the heart of the impeachment proceedings against the president.
-Trump has denied any such link was made, and in a letter Tuesday to House Speaker Nancy Pelosi, Trump compared his impending impeachment to "subverting American's democracy."
+Whether Trump conditioned aid to Ukraine on a Ukrainian investigation into the Bidens is at the heart of the impeachment proceedings against the president.
+Trump has denied that any such link was made, and in a letter Tuesday to House Speaker Nancy Pelosi, Trump compared his impending impeachment to "subverting America's Democracy."

-McConnell's comments on the House floor came after the majority leader rejected Democrats' request to call witnesses for Trump's Senate trial.
+McConnell's comments to reporters came after the majority leader rejected Democrats' request to call witnesses for Trump's Senate trial.
 Democrats had hoped to establish rules for evidence and witnesses well before a trial starts, possibly in January.

-McConnell said it was not the Senate's job to build a case against the president.
+McConnell said on the House floor earlier Tuesday that it was not the Senate's job to build a case against the president.

 "The House chose this road," McConnell said.
 "It is their duty to investigate.
 It is their duty to meet the very high bar for undoing a national election."